Water contamination illness personal injury solicitors near you.

 No two claims are identical, with overall awards comprising two separate elements, General and Special Damages.
 Special Damages are financial losses, whether in the form of additional expenditure for items such as medication or travel expenses or monies you lose out on such as lost earnings.
 These are calculated based either on receipts or invoices or evidence of past income in the case of earnings.

-Most serious illness includes severe toxicosis, causing severe acute pain, vomiting, diarrhoea and fever, requiring hospital admission for some days or weeks and some continuing incontinence, haemorrhoids and irritable bowel syndrome, having a significant impact on ability to work and enjoyment of life.
-This most severe bracket provides for awards between £36,060.00 and £49,270.00.
+Most serious illness- including severe toxicosis, causing severe acute pain, vomiting, diarrhoea and fever, requiring hospital admission for some days or weeks and some continuing incontinence, haemorrhoids and irritable bowel syndrome, having a significant impact on the ability to work and enjoyment of life.

-Serious but short lived poisoning, diarrhoea and vomiting diminishing over two to four weeks with some remaining discomfort and disturbance of bowel function and sex life and enjoyment of food or drink over a few years.
-Awards in this category can reach as high as £18,020.00.
+Serious but short-lived poisoning- diarrhoea and vomiting diminishing over two to four weeks with some remaining discomfort and disturbance of bowel function and sex life and enjoyment of food or drink over a few years.

-Water poisoning causing significant discomfort, stomach cramps, alteration of bowel function and fatigue.
+Water poisoning- causing significant discomfort, stomach cramps, alteration of bowel function and fatigue.
 Hospital admission for some days with symptoms lasting a few weeks but complete recovery within a year or two.
-Awards can reach £8,950.00.

-Water poisoning causing varying degrees of disabling pain, cramps and diarrhoea continuing for some days or weeks, awards can reach as high as £3,710.00.
+Water poisoning- causing varying degrees of disabling pain, cramps and diarrhoea continuing for some days or weeks.